-Appendix 5c to the SEA of NP: Assessment of Policy CF1 against the SEA objectives December 2022
+Appendix 5c: Assessment of the Regulation 15 version of NP Policy CF1 against the SEA objectives June 2023

-Proposed SEA Appraisal prompts Impact - Description Impact -
+Proposed SEA Appraisal prompts Impact - Description Impact - objective Symbol maximising efficient uses of land?
+SEA 16: ⊤o 1.

-objective Symbol

-sources within

-Malton and Norton

-SEA 15: To make 1.
 Does the policy 1.
-The extent of CF1 is all previously developed land.
-A positive impact is registered here +

-the most efficient focus development as it directs development to previously developed land.

-use of land towards previously

-developed land.

-Does the policy

-focus on

-maximising efficient

-uses of land?

-SEA 16: To 1.
-Does the policy 1.
 The Malton Air Quality Management area is located on the northern side of the River Umaintain a high have an adverse Derwent.
-Increased community facilities at this town centre location could result in

-quality impact on the increased traffic movements to the town.
-This could in turn impact negatively on the air

-environment in Malton Air Quality quality management area.
-The impact however is uncertain given the policy is aspirational

-terms of air quality Management area? and depending on a scheme to come forward.
+Increased community facilities at this town centre location could result in quality impact on the increased traffic movements to the town.
+This could in turn impact negatively on the air environment in Malton Air Quality quality management area.
+The impact however is uncertain given the policy is aspirational terms of air quality Management area? and depending on a scheme to come forward.